sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 The other major data model defined by a DnType is the definition of a table.
 This not only includes the columns, but the definition of the primary key, indexes, and any special storage options for the table.
-The definition is live in that the definition is used to automatically create tables and to update the table if the current design of the table does not match the schema.
-However, there are operational issues that may limit the types of fixups that are performed against tables.
+The definition is live in that it is used to automatically create tables and to update the table, if the current design of the table does not match the schema.
+However, there are operational issues that may limit the types of fix-ups that are performed against tables.
 For example, creating a new index on a table with a billion rows when the table is under heavy usage is not a good idea.
 In that case, the index would be applied manually by a database administrator.
 But the schema definition can still assist.
-It is easy to write a command line utility that uses the schema to create a report of what columns or indexes needed to be added by an administrator before the code can be deployed.
+It is easy to write a command line utility that uses the schema to create a report of what columns or indexes need to be added by an administrator before the code can be deployed.

 Note: We are skipping the implementation of foreign keys for now.
 We will get back to them when they prove useful.
-In this application, rows are never deleted, they are only disabled.
+In this application, rows are never deleted; they are only disabled.
 Rows get deleted (by not copying them) when the entire table is copied from one database to another during a *data* refresh process.

 The builder is named *table* and it has the following inputs.

-* tableName - Name of table.
+* tableName - Name of the table.
 It should be a globally unique name.
 Note that qualifier strings may be added to the the *tableName* value to create the actual table name.
-* description - Description of table.
+* description - Description of the table.
 * dnFields - An array of DnField definitions as described above.
 * primaryKey - An Index object as defined below.
-This does not need to be supplied if *counterField* is supplied.
+This does not need to be supplied, if *counterField* is supplied.
 * indexes - An array of Index objects as defined below.
 These are secondary indexes.
 * counterField - If present, the attribute names the name of the field that becomes the auto-incrementing primary key for the table.
 The column becomes the first column.